[?] Subscribe To This Site

 Like many other stay-at-home-moms, you are bound to find studying this relevant and much needed subject matter stimulating, rewarding and beneficial to both your and your child/ren.

-The information, free weekly e-zine and other resources on this website are intended to help you and equip you for this high calling.
+The information, free e-zine and other resources on this website are intended to help you and equip you for this high calling.

 It goes without saying that a SAHM is also a Work-at-Home-Mom (WAHM) in charge of home management.
 Most job-holding wives are too, only they do it part-time, after hours.

 I have Good News.
 There is more to staying at home than just doing laundry and scrubbing bathrooms!
 There is a way that you can be a full time mom without sacrificing your self-worth, your need for mental stimulation and your need for fulfillment, but this work-at-home-mom option also needs careful consideration as it is also presents a cost to you and your family.
-The pro’s and con’s must be weighed.
+The pros and cons must be weighed.

 You could start a home-based business .
 With the birth of the internet, this option is becoming easier and easier and it presents some exciting options for a creative and determined woman wishing to contribute to the family finances and to use her gifts and talents .
 BUT, first you need to decide to do what is best for your child, no matter the cost.